 Term Definition Abandon Permanently abandon the fleeing driver pursuit.
-No further attempt to signal the vehicle to sto unless the Pursuit Controller gives prior approval.
-District Nominated by the District Commander to review pursuits in their district. reviewer Field The field supervisor overseeing the incident - this may be different to the pursuing officer's line supervisor. supervisor Fleeing A driver who has been signalled to stop by a constable but fails to do so. driver Police A constable who is a passenger in the lead or secondary vehicle. constabulary ×O passenger Lead vehicle The first Police vehicle pursuing the fleeing driver.
+No further attempt to signal the vehicle to stop will be made unless the Pursuit Controller gives prior approval.
+District Nominated by the District Commander to review pursuits in their district. reviewer Field The field supervisor overseeing the incident - this may be different to the pursuing officer's line supervisor. supervisor Fleeing A driver who has been signalled to stop by a constable but fails to do so. driver Police A constable who is a passenger in the lead or secondary vehicle. constabulary passenger Londuchielo The first Delise ushiele nursuing the fleeing driver Lead venicle The first Police vehicle pursuing the fleeing driver.
 Lead vehicle The driver of the lead Police vehicle pursuing the fleeing driver.
 This will usually be the driver of the Police driver vehicle that has initiated the fleeing driver pursuit, or the driver of a vehicle that has replaced the initial pursuit vehicle at the direction of the Pursuit Controller.
 Pursuit The shift commander at Police Communications (field supervisor or person to whom command is transferred Controller from Police Communications) who manages the fleeing driver pursuit.
-If a Police Communications shift commander is unavailable, a constabulary team-leader may take the role of pursuit controller.
+If a Police Communications shift commander is unavailable, a constabulary team leader may take the role of pursuit controller.
 In exceptional circumstances, this may be a Police employee who is not a constable.
 In cases where the Pursuit Controller is not a Police Communications constabulary member or command is passed to a Field supervisor, this must be identified in the weekly Comms report and assessed to identify whether there were any operational risks and issues that may require further action.
-Note : Police Communications retain overall operational oversight and organisational risk management even though command may have been passed to a field supervisor.
-Police Communications may retake command .
-Secondary The second Police vehicle in the fleeing driver pursuit that follows the lead vehicle. vehicle Signalling a Police vehicle drives up behind the vehicle/driver concerned and signals the driver to stop using flashing red driver to and blue lights and a siren.
-An officer in uniform may also signal a vehicle to stop. stop Tactical Any Police vehicle or officer not actively pursuing the fleeing driver but seeking authorisation from the vehicles/s TENR Threat, Exposure, Necessity, Response ( TENR ) - The Police threat assessment methodology (TENR) is a decision making process that supports the timely and accurate assessment of information directly relevant to the safety of Police and others.
+Note: Police Communications retain overall operational oversight and organisational risk management even though command may have been passed to a field supervisor.
+Police Communications may retake command . - Secondary vehicle The second Police vehicle in the fleeing driver pursuit that follows the lead vehicle. venicle Signalling a Police vehicle drives up behind the vehicle/driver concerned and signals the driver to stop using flashing red driver to and blue lights and a siren.
+An officer in uniform may also signal a vehicle to stop. stop Tactical Any Police vehicle or officer not actively pursuing the fleeing driver but seeking authorisation from the vehicles/s pursuit controller to conduct approved tactical options.
+TEND Threat Experies Necessity Response (TEND) The Delice threat accessment methodology (TEND) is a TENR Threat, Exposure, Necessity, Response (TENR) - The Police threat assessment methodology (TENR) is a decision making process that supports the timely and accurate assessment of information directly relevant to the safety of Police and others.
 Urgent duty Urgent Duty Driving (UDD). driving